Time spent outdoors in nature can have many health benefits, including reducing stress and increasing cardiovascular health.

 City Nature Challenge

-During the weekend of April 24-27, 2020 you can join users from across the world to record a snapshot of the diversity of natural life in urban areas by taking pictures and uploading your observations to iNaturalist.
+Join in the City Nature Challenge in April when people from around the world record their snapshots of the diversity of natural life in urban areas by taking pictures and uploading observations to iNaturalist.

 Help the Minnesota State Climatology Office monitor climate change, verify high rain totals after big events, monitor drought and flooding, make precipitation maps more accurate by participating in CoCoRaHS, the Community Collaborative Rain, Hail and Snow Network.